Celebrating your Wedding at St. Peter Parish

 Couples are asked to participate in a marriage preparation program, and the parish staff will be happy to assist you in finding a program.

 Records you will need:

-Baptism and Confirmation records (for Catholic participants) will be asked for, and a Marriage License must be obtained.
-The license can be applied for at any city of town hall in Massachusetts, and is valid for 60 days after it is obtained.
+Records of your Baptism and Confirmation (for Catholic participants) and a Marriage License are required before the wedding date.
+The license can be applied for at any city or town hall in Massachusetts, and is valid for 60 days after issuance.

 Planning Your Wedding:

-The parish staff is fully capable and happy to help you in the selection of the Scripture Readings, Music, and all the elements of your wedding ceremony.
-Our Director of Music is Doreen Gulledge (email@example.com) (Telephone: 617-924-3099).
-You may contact her directly.
+The parish staff is Happy to help you with the selection of the Scripture Readings, Music, and all the elements of your wedding ceremony.
+Please call or email our Director of Music is Doreen Gulledge at email@example.com), 617-547-4235 x118.

 Other Items Often Asked:

-Yes, photography, both video and still, are permitted.
-Also yes, you may provide flowers for the church.
-(We do not permit an Aisle Runner – White Carpet – as they are dangerous and unnecessary.)
-Yes, you may have your receiving line at the church.
-Yes, we have some parking available.
-It is in the lot at the corner of Concord and Manassas Avenues.
+Photography and video are permitted.
+You may provide flowers for the church.
+Aisle runners are not allowed for safety reasons.
+You may have your receiving line at the church.
+We have limited parking behind the church and in our lot at the corner of Concord and Manassas Avenues.